duyoomer/Folder-Nested-Folder-Creator-Script/README.md

 Folder Creator Script

-This batch script creates folders based on the names in folder_names.txt and nested_folder.txt.
-Existing folders are skipped, and all operations are logged in folder_creation_log.txt.
+This script creates folders based on the names listed in folder_names.txt and nested_folder.txt.
+Existing folders are skipped, and all operations are logged in the folder_creation_log.txt file.

 Features
-	•	Allows the user to choose whether to create only main folders or nested folders as well.
+	•	Allows users to choose whether to create only main folders or nested folders as well.
-	•	Checks for existing folders and logs the process in folder_creation_log.txt.
+	•	Checks for existing folders and logs all operations in folder_creation_log.txt.
-	•	Includes Unicode support (UTF-8).
+	•	Unicode support (UTF-8).

 Requirements
 	•	Windows operating system.